Supplier code of conduct

 4.2 Acting to stop domestic and family violence

 The Queensland Government is committed to ending domestic and family violence.
 We ask that you support this by implementing appropriate initiatives within your business, such as having a stated zero tolerance approach to domestic and family violence or having a workplace domestic and family violence policy in place.
-A model domestic and family violence policy is available for adaption.

 4.3 Treating employees fairly

 You must respect every worker's workplace rights and entitlements and ensure compliance with all relevant workplace laws, regulations and instruments.
-This includes properly paying employees, giving them their entitlements, not discriminating unlawfully and committing to workplaces free of harassment.
+This includes properly paying employees, giving them their entitlements, not discriminating unlawfully, and committing to workplaces free of harassment.
 This includes recognising the right of employees to be members of trade unions.

 4.5 Ensuring workplace diversity

 We want to enhance workplace diversity.
 We value businesses that have policies and practices in place to encourage diversity and ensure equal employment opportunity for all people.
-This includes embracing social benefit opportunities such as training and employment opportunities for disadvantaged and marginalised jobseekers.

 4.6 Providing quality, secure local jobs